top of page

 4. Who Were the “sons of God” that Married from Humans?

 They were not angelic beings!!
-This Genesis reference about the "sons of God married daughters of humans" meant some sons of Adam and Eve married from daughters of the other people God created.
+This Genesis reference about the "sons of God married daughters of humans" meant, sons of Adam and Eve married from daughters of the other people God created.

 Genesis 6:1-2